 Template

 A template is a reusable app blueprint created from an existing app.
 When you save an app as a template, it captures the full codebase and database schema so you or your team can spin up copies.
+Templates are useful when you want to:- Create a standardized starting point for similar apps

 - Share a proven app structure across your organization